eekcoopuw/jobmon/docsource/services.rst

 There is a bug - you have to re-enter the default slack channel names, surrounded by single quotes.
 The script will run ``docker-compose up build``

+Notice that the most priviliged database passwords are randomly generated in runserver.py They are then set as enviornment variables in the docker service container.
+To see them, connect to the docker container like this:
+``docker exec -it jobmon071_jqs_1 bash`` and do a print env, look for: ``JOBMON_PASS_SERVICE_USER``

 Version Control
 ***************